ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Galactic.md

 ## Dynamic Composition

 [This PR 2750](https://github.com/ros-navigation/navigation2/pull/2750) provides a optional bringup based on ROS2 dynamic composition for users.
-It can be used to compose all Nav2 nodes in a single process instead of launching these nodes separately, which is useful for embedded systems users that need to make optimizations due to harsh resource constraints. it’s used by default, but can be disabled by using the launch argument `use_composition:=False`.
+It can be used to compose all Nav2 nodes in a single process instead of launching these nodes separately, which is useful for embedded systems users that need to make optimizations due to harsh resource constraints. it's used by default, but can be disabled by using the launch argument `use_composition:=False`.

 Some experiments to show performance improvement of dynamic composition, and the cpu and memory are captured by `psutil` :